schatekar/blog/_posts/DRAFT - 2017-12-29-random-thoughts-on-load-testing-transaction-mix.md

 ## Transaction Mix

-Let's say you are testing a very simple event ticket booking website.
-A user would either register and then login or login directly using one of the supported social login methods.
-After logging in, they search for events near them, read various details and once they make up their minds, they head to checkout.
-The checkout in itself is a multi-step process.

-If you record all the user journeys in a tool like JMeter and then run them under load, you are missing a very important aspect called Transaction Mix.
+If you record all the user journeys in a tool like JMeter and then run them under load, you are missing a very important aspect called __Transaction Mix__.
 Transaction mix let's you mimic how the real users will use different features of your website.
-If you are expecting 100K users to visit your website everyday, them may be 50% of them login.
-Of those 100K people hitting your website, almost everyone will search for events and browse different pages until roughly 10% of them decide to checkout.
-In the end, only 1% successfully checkout.

-> I have made up all those numbers.
-You would have a better idea of how those numbers stack up for your website.
+Let's use a fictitious example to understand what a transaction mix is.
+Let's we have a very simple e-commerce website that we want to load test.
+About 100K users visit this website every day.
+About 30K users login.
+2000 users add one or more items to their basket.
+Roughly 500 users successfully checkout.

 There are two things worth noticing here

-1. Not all users are using all features of the product
+1. Not all users are using all features of the website.
+Some users drop out before they add any product to basket.
-2. Not all users are using the same feature at any point
+2. Not all users are using the same feature at any point.
+In other words, while some users are logging in, others are adding a product to their basket, while others are checking out.

 Your load test scenario will be most effective when it tries to mimic this end user behaviour.
-Looking at the example from the previous paragraph again, we can say that

-1. 100% of the users are searching for event and
+If we are running a load test for the above website using a very simple load pattern like below

+1. Start with 100 concurrent virtual users
+2. Add 10 new virtual user every 2 seconds for next 20 seconds

+You will end up with a total of 200 virtual users at the end of your test.
+For your load test to match the real end-user behaviour, you have

+1. All the users hitting the home page of the website
+2. Roughly 60 users are logging in
+3. Around 4 users adding a product to the basket
+4. 1 user successfully checking out

+There are possibly more nuances to this that I have ignored to keep the example simple.
+For instance, Of the 4 users who add one or more product to their basket, 3 users are logged in and one is using the website as a guest user.

 ## Working out the right transaction mix

+So how do you find out what the right transaction mix is for your product?
+If you are load testing a new major version of an existing product, then this is actually very easy.
+You have a number of places where you can look for this information.
+The first place you should be looking at and your best bet would be website analytics.
+Website analytics will give you the most precise view of how user are using different website features.

+If you do not have website analytics setup or you are unable to get access this data, then your next best shot is application logs.
+The quality of this data would depend on how application logging is setup in your system sand what tools you are using to capture and store application logs.
+If you are using enterprise tools like [New Relic](https://newrelic.com/) or [Splunk](https://www.splunk.com/) then querying the application logs to find out how different parts of the applications are using is relatively straight-forward.
+Even with an open source tool set like [ELK](https://www.elastic.co/webinars/introduction-elk-stack) getting this data should be easy.
+You will have a real challenge if you are still writing application logs in a file on the server.
+In that case, you will have to rely on other data combined with some guess work.
+For example, you can query the database to find out how many new users are registering every day or how many people are logging in on daily basis.
+This will not give a complete picture but at least your guess work will be based on some real data.

+None of this will work if you are load testing a new application.
+In this case, your only option is guess work.
+But you can base the guess work on a solid foundation by using the numbers from business case.
+Most products are backed by a business case.
+When your product manager put together the business case, they would have given a serious thought to how the consumers are going to use their product.
+This would mostly be in the form of funnel analysis over a period of time.
+It can go something like this __Over a period of 18 months, we expect 100K users to visit our website, of which 50% would register for a free account and 5% will end up becoming paid customers.__ In my mind, these numbers are a more solid foundation for our guess work than querying application database.